igorseabra4/HeroesPowerPlant/HeroesPowerPlant/readme.txt

 Press F1 or click the status bar to display the view config window.
 Here you can set the view's position, rotation, movement speed (interval), draw distance (will affect object render distance), field of view and height to display the quadtree.

 	= Mod Loader Config Editor (F2) =
-- This editor allows you to create a new or open an existing Config.CC configuration file for the default Heroes Mod Loader Generic Stage Injection Mod DLL.
+- This editor allows you to create a new or open an existing Stage.json configuration file for the default Reloaded Mod Loader Generic Stage Injection Mod.
 - You can choose a level preset (required for the correct spline and position pointers to be saved) and edit start positions, ending positions and bragging positions for all teams (depending on which stage they are available for).
 You can get the original positions from the EXE using Heroes Tweaker.
 Note that not all level presets include spline pointers.
 - You can edit the Config.cc file in a text editor if you want to (and remove the spline pointer to leave them untouched, for example).
 - You can also save the file as Stage.json for the Reloaded Mod Loader version of the Generic Stage Injection Mod.
 This will become the standard format eventually.